KelechiOmah/ticket-lifecycle/README.md

 </p>
 <br />
 <img width="1006" height="714" alt="image" src="https://github.com/user-attachments/assets/1566ce35-8c53-4957-a457-922b65fbe4bb" />
-Above, is a photo of the login page that you will see once you have installed osTicket and opened it on a web browser.
+Above, is a photo of the login page that an end-user will see once you have installed osTicket and opened it on a web browser.
 </p>
 <br />
 <p>